xiaodonguo/TUNI-v2/README.md

 ## 1. 🌟  NEWS
-- [2026/06/20] Fine-tuning code is released (The pre-training code is being organize).
+- [2026/06/22] Fine-tuning and pre-training codes are released.
 - [2026/06/01] TUNI-v2 is accepted by IEEE TCSVT.
 - [2026/02/07] TUNI-v2 is submitted to IEEE TCSVT.
 - [2026/01/31] TUNI is accpected by ICRA 2026 ([paper](https://arxiv.org/abs/2509.10005), [code](https://github.com/xiaodonguo/TUNI))